kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 Done in 215.91s.
 ```

 The result of the process is a binary file called **bridge** inside the bin folder.
-Prior to run the *"bridge"* it has to be verified that the port (9000/tcp) where the OKD web console is expecting connections is not blocked.
+Prior to run the *"bridge"*, it has to be verified that the port where the OKD web console is expecting connections is not blocked.

 ```sh
 $ iptables -A INPUT -p tcp --dport 9000 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT